dunrup/CLCV22323/3/Pleiades_ORBIS_critique.md

 Extensive write-up in the "Building" section of their "About" page that lays out the details and assumptions built into the model and the evidence/data that underpin these arguments.
 Ample bibliography.
 I can easily export via the "Export SVG" function to edit the maps that I use the tool to make.

+     take two: this is actually a C. there is no way to actually get the data

 ## Functionality of their interface and interaction with their data
 A+